Sakura Nagashi: Music video

 A music video was created by film-maker Naomi Kawase, who has previously won the Cannes International Film Festival Grand Prix as well as the Caméra d'Or.
 They stated about the video: "Because we live in a time such as this, I wanted to incorporate the message of the need to value the things that are presently and immediately around us and can be touched."
 Utada and Kawase met numerous times to share ideas during the making of the video.

 The video depicts various images of scenery around Japan, such as fields of flowers, meadows, more industrialized areas and a baby being breastfed by its mother, as well as an umbilical cord being removed after the birth of a child.
 The video focuses on motherhood in "a universal light".
 The video itself is one of the few that does not feature Utada, the others being the previous Evangelion movie theme songs also written and composed by them ("Beautiful World" and "Beautiful World -PLANiTB Acoustica Mix- ", respectively).

 The video was uploaded to Utada's YouTube channel on November 16, 2012, and remained there for 3 days before being replaced by a shortened version; the full length video was later made available for wide sale digital distribution on November 28 in Japan and on DVD single on December 26, 2012.

 A few days after the release of "Sakura Nagashi", Paul Carter uploaded a version of the track to his YouTube channel, which featured him playing the song on piano.

 On September 18, 2016, shortly before the release of Utada's first studio album in seven years, a new music video was released, containing excerpts from Evangelion: 3.0.
 Like the first video, it was then replaced by a shortened version, although just one day later.

 Live performances

-Aside from being the theme song to the movie Evangelion: 3.0 You Can (Not) Redo, no promotional activities for the single was done due to Utada being inactive from the music industry at the time of its release.
-Utada subsequently performed the song in full on Music Station in September 2016.
+Aside from its use as the theme song to the movie Evangelion: 3.0 You Can (Not) Redo, no promotional activities for the single were undertaken due to Utada being on hiatus from the music industry at the time of its release.
+They subsequently performed the song on Music Station in September 2016.